On Being Expelled from Peterson Academy – Part 2

 Then on the other side of things, we were trying to figure out what to do next.

-He has enemies, and we didn’t want him to see us as enemies before being given the opportunity to assess our situation.
+We didn’t want him to see us as enemies before being given the opportunity to assess our situation.

 If it got into the wrong hands, the press could have a field day with the level of hypocrisy going on here.